-- Applicants do not need foundation coursework for the certificate programs, however: - o if students in the business related certificates wish to matriculate to the Master in Business Administration, they will be required to have three credits of economics, and six credits of accounting.
+- Applicants do not need foundation coursework for the certificate programs, however, if they wish to matriculate to the Master in Business Administration, they will be required to have three credits of economics, and six credits of accounting.
 A grade of B- or higher must be earned in each category.
-An alternative pathway via a College provided boot camp may also be used to fill this requirement. - If students in the Addictions Counseling Certificate wish to matriculate to the 30 credit Master of Arts in Psychology, there is no foundational coursework.
-If they wish to transfer to the 60 credit Master of Arts in Counseling Psychology, completion of at least nine credits in psychology or human services courses or related discipline would be required. - Certificate programs do not allow for any course waivers.
+An alternative pathway via a College provided boot camp may also be used to fill this requirement. - Certificate programs do not allow for any course waivers.